DNA-and-Natural-Algorithms-Group/multistrand/README.md

 ## Installation ##

+ For linux:

- - Clone the repository into your workspace.
+ - Clone the repository into your workspace, using 'git clone *repo-url*'.
  - In your enviroment (eclipse, bash, etc), set NUPACKHOME to point the directory where NUPACK is installed.
  - Build multistrand by running 'make' in the Multistrand directory.
  - Multistrand can be exported as a python library by calling 'sudo make install'.